Why we love London

 Notting Hill

-Stroll along the brightly painted houses, the buzzing cafés and pubs and visit its famous market in this, the home to one of the world’s most iconic festivals - The Notting Hill Carnival.
+Stroll past brightly painted houses, buzzing cafes and pubs and visit its famous market in the home to one of the world’s most iconic festivals – The Notting Hill Carnival.

 Soho